-In this paper we address the problem of recognizing topological groups that are (locally) homeomorphic to LF-spaces.
+In this paper we address the problem of recognizing topological groups which are (locally) homeomorphic to LF-spaces.

-We recall that an {\em LF-space} is the direct limit $\lclim X_n$ of a tower of Fr\'echet (= locally convex linear completely-metrizable) spaces in the category of locally convex spaces.
+We recall that an {\em LF-space} is the direct limit $\lclim X_n$ of a tower of Fr\'echet (i.e., locally convex linear completely metrizable) spaces in the category of locally convex spaces.
 More precisely, $\lclim X_n$ is the union $X=\bigcup_{n\in\w}X_n$ endowed with the strongest topology that turns $X$ into a locally convex space and makes the identity inclusions $X_n\to X$, $n\in\w$, continuous.

 The simplest non-trivial example of an LF-space is $\IR^\infty$, the direct limit of the tower